 Music is a wonderful mindfulness tool.
 It can be used to wake your toddler up or to wind them down and calm them.
 Music can really help bring their attention to the present moment.
 I used to play the “Bare necessities” song from the jungle book or a song from the “Sound Of Music” every morning.
 The usual groggy and sometimes difficult morning routine was given a little flair.
 Not only did my son wake up in a good mood, but it had a positive effect on my whole family.

 As we danced around the kitchen the music was able to bring added intimacy to my relationship with my husband as well as my son.
 It is a good way to start the day.
 Using classical music or a lullaby is another great tool to get your toddler to wind down.
-When we play music for young children, the calming sounds can gently simulate and regulate your child’s energy levels.
+When we play music for young children, calming sounds can gently stimulate and regulate your child’s energy levels.
 Music also stimulates the senses, encourages brain development and can be used to teach children effective communication.

 Mindfulness asks us to be open-minded and encourages us to just be and let go.
 So the next time you need to make a trip to the store with your toddler turn it into an experience.
 Allow them to look, touch and taste.
 Get them to explore and experiment.
 I used to put my son in the shopping cart while I did my grocery shopping.
 I would allow him to touch and smell different types of fruits and vegetables and even get him to taste some.